FV Gaul: Final voyage

 The aircraft carrier HMS Hermes was in the area and was ordered to commence searching.
 The search involved four other British ships, three Norwegian ships and 19 trawlers, coordinated by the Hermes.
 No evidence of the missing Gaul was found and the search was called off on the afternoon of 15 February.

 The 1970s Formal Investigation

 The original Formal Investigation in 1974 concluded that the most likely reason for her loss was that she was overwhelmed by a succession of very large waves in heavy seas and capsized.
-The preliminary investigation had also found deficiencies in the maintenance of chutes, doors and hatches on Gaul's sister ship Kurd, but the relevance of this fact was downplayed at the formal inquiry.
+The preliminary investigation had also found deficiencies in the maintenance of chutes, doors and hatches on Gaul's sister ship Kurd, but the relevance of this fact was downplayed by the 1974 formal inquiry.

 Gaul was one of the most modern ships in the UK fishing fleet — she was only 18 months old — and relatives of the crew were reluctant to accept the investigation findings.

 In 1975 a TV programme claimed she had been sunk while engaging in espionage and over the years other theories, including conspiracy theories, have been advanced: